Advanced AD DS Management Using Active Directory Administrative Center (Level 200)

 and do not need to use:

 The Active Directory Administrative Center's design required minimal code usage and modularity.
 Therefore, instead of a set of functions that create new users and another set that modify existing users, it minimally does each function and then chains them together with the cmdlets.
 Keep this in mind when you are learning Active Directory Windows PowerShell.
 You can also use that as a learning technique, where you see how simply you can use Windows PowerShell to complete a single task.

 Introduction to Troubleshooting

 Because of its relative newness and lack of usage in existing customer environments, the Active Directory Administrative Center has limited troubleshooting options.

-The Active Directory Administrative Center now contains built-in logging in Windows Server 2012, as part of a tracing config file.
+The Active Directory Administrative Center now contains built-in logging, as part of a tracing config file.
 Create/modify the following file in the same folder as dsac.exe:

 Create the following contents:

 <appSettings> <add key="DsacLogLevel" value="Verbose" /> </appSettings> <system.diagnostics> <trace autoflush="false" indentsize="4"> <listeners> <add name="myListener" type="System.Diagnostics.TextWriterTraceListener" initializeData="dsac.trace.log" /> <remove name="Default" /> </listeners> </trace> </system.diagnostics>

 The verbosity levels for DsacLogLevel are None, Error, Warning, Info, and Verbose.
 The output file name is configurable and writes to the same folder as dsac.exe.
 The output can tell you more about how ADAC is operating, which domain controllers it contacted, what Windows PowerShell commands executed, what the responses were, and further details.